mauricerenck/komments/README.md

 - [x] Switch to KirbyUp
 - [ ] Reply from within panel
 - [ ] Comments list on page level
-- [ ] Move "send to mastodon" to IndieConnector
+- [x] Move "send to mastodon" to IndieConnector
-- [ ] Move "ping archive.org" to IndieConnector
+- [x] Move "ping archive.org" to IndieConnector
-- [ ] Move "send webmentions" to IndieConnector
+- [x] Move "send webmentions" to IndieConnector
 - [ ] Mark webmentions from known users as verified

 ---

-## Soon Deprecated
+## DEPRECATED

 - Send webmentions
 - Send updates to Mastodon
 - Ping archive.org

+Please use the [IndieConnector Plugin](https://github.com/mauricerenck/indieConnector) in addition to send webmentions